-D. Programs of Instruction

-- I. All programs of instruction with similar outcomes and credentials are to have the same title. - II.
-Programs of instruction are to include, along with the vocational outcomes relevant to the particular industry, field of study, business, or profession, the applicable outcomes for essential employability skills and general education as outlined in the Credentials Framework in Appendix A, and further expanded in Appendix B and Appendix C. - III.
+- D. Programs of Instruction - I. All programs of instruction with similar outcomes and credentials are to have the same title. - II.
+Programs of instruction are to include, along with the vocational outcomes relevant to the particular industry, field of study, business, or profession, the applicable outcomes for generic employability skills and general education as outlined in the Credentials Framework in Appendix A, and further expanded in Appendix B and Appendix C. - III.
 When a college chooses to deliver a program of instruction for which a Ministry of Training, Colleges and Universities program standard exists, the program must meet all the requirements of the program standard. - IV.
 Colleges are to establish a system-wide credentials validation service that will provide reasonable assurance that all postsecondary programs of instruction leading to one of the following credentials - Ontario College Certificate, Ontario College Diploma, Ontario College Advanced Diploma, or Ontario College Graduate Certificate (or the French-language equivalent) - offered by the colleges, regardless of funding source, conform to the Credentials Framework and are consistent with accepted college system nomenclature/program titling principles. - V. Prior learning assessment and recognition (PLAR) is to be made available for as many credit courses as possible in programs of instruction in which enrolment is eligible for funding through the general purpose operating grant.
 If a credit course is to be excluded from PLAR, the reasons and considerations should be clearly documented for the student.
-Information on the PLAR process is to be made available to the public in the college central admissions publication and posted on the college's web site. - VI.
-Colleges are to have protocols in place for students regarding grading, advancement, and dispute resolution.
-These protocols must be clearly articulated and provided to all students and college staff by posting the protocols on the college web site and by allowing people who do not have Internet access to obtain a copy of the protocols.